 - Ethics & Compliance Department

-This whistleblower system is available in all 24 countries where the Group operates, in fifteen languages.
+This whistleblower system is available in all 24 countries where the Group operates, in thirteen languages.
 It guarantees protection, anonymity and full confidentiality to all whistleblowers, as defined under the law.

 If you are a victim of or witness to non-ethical behavior, such as discrimination, unfair treatment, harassment, fraud, bribery, or human rights violations, let us know by clicking HERE.